Dead Bug With Stability Ball

 Dead Bug With Stability Ball Benefits

-- Targets the rectus abdominis, obliques, and transverse abdominis muscles
+- Builds rectus abdominis and transverse abdominis

 Dead Bug With Stability Ball Muscles Worked